 Copying the application package into the Applications folder from a disk image

-For some applications, instead of downloading the application file, you download a disk image, which is a file that ends in .dmg.
+.
 Once the disk image has downloaded, you double-click that in Finder to mount it, and then you will have a window to drag the application into your applications folder.
-Once you have installed the application, you can eject the disk in Finder and delete the .dmg file that was downloaded.
+Once you have installed the application, you can eject the disk in Finder and delete the .dmg

 To see a good example of this, go to getfirefox.com.
 They have good instructions there with photos to guide you through the process.